Refinishing: Q & A

 Question: Will I have a 'new' floor after getting it refinished?

 Answer: In most cases, your floor will look like a new floor but there can always be pre-existing conditions, whether seen or not, in a floor that may effect the final look of the floor.
 Cracked or defective boards, stains, or reactions with the finish due to chemicals (spills) in the wood are some examples of this.

 Question: How long before I can walk on the floor?

 Answer: It all depends on which type of finish is used, temperature and relative humidity.
-The preferred finish is a water based urethane which allows walking on after 4-6 hours, although it is highly recommended to stay off the floor until all coatings are completed.
+We use a water based urethane which allows walking on after 4-6 hours, although it is highly recommended to stay off the floor until all coatings are completed.
 Twenty-four hours is the recommended time after final coat before the customer can walk on floor.
-Oil based urethane requires 10-16 hours dry time.
 No walking is allowed on the floor when the bare, sanded floor reaches a certain stage in the sanding process until after a coat of finish has been applied.

 Question: How long before I can put furniture back?

 Answer: 72 hours is the recommended time to allow before furniture is placed back on floor.
 Customer should install floor protection on all furniture (IE: felt pads) and appliances (IE: glide guards).

 Question: What is the difference between oil and water based finishes?